 The Malaysian government has also expanded its tax relief for child care centers and breast feeding equipment, effective in the year of assessment 2017.

 Compliance and payment

 In Malaysia, the tax year runs in accordance with the calendar year, beginning on 1 January and ending on 31 December.
 All tax returns must be completed and returned before 30 April of the following year.

-Since its establishment in 1992, Dezan Shira & Associates has been guiding foreign clients through Asia’s complex regulatory environment and assisting them with all aspects of legal, accounting, tax, internal control, HR, payroll and audit matters.
-As a full-service consultancy with operational offices across China, Hong Kong, India and emerging ASEAN, we are your reliable partner for business expansion in this region and beyond.
+Since its establishment in 1992, Dezan Shira & Associates has been guiding foreign clients through Asia’s complex regulatory environment and assisting them with all aspects of legal, accounting, tax, internal control, HR, payroll, and audit matters.
+As a full-service consultancy with operational offices across China, Hong Kong, India, and ASEAN, we are your reliable partner for business expansion in this region and beyond.

 For inquiries, please email us at firstname.lastname@example.org.
 Further information about our firm can be found at: www.dezshira.com.